ah410/GamingHub/README.md

 1. Mobile Navbar
 2. Authentication - User Login/Signup (DONE)
     - Thinking of allowing unauthenticated users to go to home page, but create posts only if authenticated
-3. Add Image/Video Upload (IN PROGRESS - Images done)
+3. Image/Video Upload (IN PROGRESS - Images done)
 4. Light mode and dark mode
-6. Add different tag colors for visual contrast
+6. Different tag colors for visual contrast
+7. Resetting password page
+8. Toast notifications for login page and signup page
+9. Rich text editor for posts

 ## License